B. Grievance Procedures for Complaints of Sex-Based Harassment and Discriminatory Harassment on the Basis of Protective Characteristics

 3. Provide each party an equal opportunity to identify potential fact witnesses and provide any evidence (inculpatory and exculpatory) or other information relevant to the allegations being investigated.

-4. Interview all available, relevant witnesses and conduct follow-up interviews as necessary, including asking relevant and not otherwise impermissible questions challenging credibility to accurately determine relevance when evaluating one or more allegations.
-Witnesses will be provided an opportunity to review and verify the investigator’s summary of their interview.
+5. Interview available, relevant witnesses and conduct follow-up interviews as necessary, including asking relevant and not otherwise impermissible questions challenging credibility to accurately determine relevance when evaluating one or more allegations.
+Generally, witnesses are provided an opportunity to review and verify the investigator’s summary of their interview.

 7. Review all evidence gathered through the investigation and determine what evidence is relevant and what evidence is impermissible regardless of relevance.

 8. Objectively evaluate all evidence that is relevant and not otherwise impermissible—including both inculpatory and exculpatory evidence.
-Credibility determinations will not be based on a person’s status as a complainant, respondent, or witness.
+Credibility determinations shall not be based on a person’s status as a complainant, respondent, or witness.

-4. Evidence Review and Response.
-Prior to the conclusion of the investigation, the investigator will provide each party an equal opportunity to access the relevant, not otherwise impermissible evidence and an accurate description of such evidence.
+10. Evidence Review and Response.
+Prior to the conclusion of the investigation, the investigator will provide each party an equal opportunity to access the relevant, not otherwise impermissible evidence or an accurate description of such evidence.
+If an accurate description is provided, a party may request access to the relevant, not otherwise impermissible evidence.

-• Within three (3) calendar days, which may be extended for good cause, of being provided access to the relevant, not otherwise permissible evidence, each party may respond in writing to the investigator, including the names and contact information for any additional witnesses for the investigator to consider and submitting written, relevant questions that a party requests that the investigator ask of any party or witness.
+• Within three (3) business days which may be extended for good cause, of being provided access to the relevant, not otherwise permissible evidence, each party may respond in writing to the investigator, including the names and contact information for any additional witnesses for the investigator to consider and submitting written, relevant questions that a party requests that the investigator ask of any party or witness.

-• The investigator will consider all responses and conduct follow-up interviews or additional evidence gathering as appropriate.
+• The investigator will consider all responses and conduct follow-up interviews or additional evidence gathering as deemed appropriate by the investigator.

-5. Evidentiary Decisions.
-The investigator will make evidentiary decisions and determine relevancy of questions and evidence.
+11. Evidentiary Decisions.
+The investigator will make evidentiary decisions and determine relevancy of questions and evidence and what evidence is impermissible regardless of relevance.

-6. Standard of proof.
+14. Standard of proof.
 The standard of proof requires the investigator to evaluate relevant and not otherwise impermissible evidence for its persuasiveness.
-If the investigator is not persuaded under the applicable standard by the evidence that the prohibited conduct occurred, whatever the quantity of the evidence is, the investigator will not determine that the prohibited conduct occurred.
+If the investigator is not persuaded by a preponderance of evidence that the prohibited conduct occurred, whatever the quantity of the evidence is, the investigator will not determine that the prohibited conduct occurred and/or that there was a violation of the Policy.

-7. Final Determination Notification.
-Following an investigation and evaluation of all relevant and not otherwise impermissible evidence, the investigator (or Title IX Coordinator) will simultaneously, in writing, notify the parties of the determination.
-The written determination will include:
+15. Final Determination Notification.
+Following an investigation and evaluation of all relevant and not otherwise impermissible evidence, the investigator or designee will notify the parties of the determination.
+Generally, the written determination will include:

 1. A description of the allegations;